-Timeboxing is an approach to task and time management that sets rigid constraints on how long a given activity can take to complete.
-Timeqube goes a step further enabling timeboxing on a more visual and mindful level.
+Time-boxing is an approach to task and time management that sets rigid constraints on how long a given activity can take to complete.
+Timeqube goes a step further enabling self-sustained and disciplined time-boxing through visual cues .
 Here’s the 3 most popular scenarios to use Timeqube to time-box business meetings.

 Time-boxing an entire meeting